 I’ve made Baked Alaska for my family before.
 In true “Berg” style, the base was always made of brownies, then topped with vanilla ice cream and meringue.
 This time, I created individual servings by placing rounds of pound cake in the bottom of 4-ounce ramekins, followed by a dome of strawberry ice cream, then a toasted meringue cloud atop the ice cream.

-For these individual baked Alaskas, I wasn’t thrilled with this pound cake recipe.
+• For these individual baked Alaskas, I wasn’t thrilled with this pound cake recipe.
 It worked fine, but flavor-wise, it was not spectacular.
-I think a Sara Lee pound cake from your grocer’s freezer or a bakery version would work just as well.
+I think a Sara Lee pound cake from your grocer’s freezer or a bakery version would be an easy alternative.

-First, slice the cake to the thickness of your ramekins before cutting out rounds.
-Plus this saves a lot of time and dirty dishes.
+• First, slice the cake to the thickness of your ramekins before cutting out rounds.
+This saves a lot of time and dirty dishes.
 Then cut into rounds to fit into your ramekins.
 Note that other firm cakes or brownies would work well, too.

 This mini individual baked Alaska recipe garnered hubby’s seal of approval, from the cake to the ice cream to the meringue.
 So if you’re in need of an elegant, impressive dessert, give these individual baked Alaskas one a try.
 You’ll love these frozen treats!